Shira1805ozeri/Shaddow-bot/readme.md

 # Shadow Bot – Exposure-Aware Indoor Navigation in Unity

+This project was developed as part of a semester-long course project under the supervision of Professor Roi Poranne, during undergraduate studies in Computer Science at the University of Haifa.

 A Unity-based simulation for a stealth robot that navigates an indoor environment while minimizing exposure to visible observation points.
 The robot uses dynamic heatmap analysis based on real-time visibility and obstacles such as chairs and desks.

 ---